n1kdo/BandSelector/README.md

 ### Setup TX Inhibit

-If the band selector cannot grant access to an appropriate antenna for the band selected on the radio, it can "inhibit" transmit on the radio, which is useful for protecting the transmitter from damage to do antenna mismatch.
+If the band selector cannot grant access to an appropriate antenna for the band selected on the radio, it can "inhibit" transmit on the radio, which is useful for protecting the transmitter and amplifier from damage due to antenna mismatch.

 When the BandSelector inhibits transmit, the red LED on the lower left of the front panel will light.